Scope of the U.S. Highway Network

 To assure equitable compensation and fair competition, federal surface transportation law should require:

 ARTBA believes that building safety into the highway system should be a top priority of transportation policy makers, planners and appropriators at all levels of government.
-Just over 41,000 people were killed in motor vehicle accidents on U.S. roads during 2007.
+More than 32,000 people were killed in motor vehicle accidents on U.S. roads during 2011.
 Highway-related deaths and injuries cost America an estimated $230 billion per year.
 Clearly, highway safety should be a paramount public health interest.

 ARTBA strongly encourages and supports: